averagehuman/vboxn/README.rst

 The root password is set to **vboxn** and there is an admin user called **vboxn** also with this password.

-Both the init and postinstall phases will lauch "one-shot" web servers on the host using the `netcat`_ utility, if the installation fails then these may still be running and should be killed.
+Both the init and postinstall phases will launch "one-shot" web servers on the host using the `netcat`_ utility, if the installation fails then these may still be running and should be killed.